Water analysis Glyphosate

 - You consume your tap water regularly.

-- The water shows abnormalities in color, smell or taste.
+- The water shows abnormalities in colour, smell or taste.

-- There are people with a weak immune system or risk groups (babies, children, pregnant women or sick people) living in your household.
+- Your household includes people with weakened immune systems or risk groups (babies, children, pregnant women or people with health issues).

 - The water is used to prepare baby food.

-- You use your tap water for a soda maker.
+- You use your tap water in a soda maker.

 This might also interest you – combine cleverly and save.